cyrcaleb/MiniProjects/README.md

 # MiniProjects
 Small Projects Outside of school I feel inspired to create whenever I learn something new that interests me.

+The first Project in here is a project I did on matrices.
+It is pretty simple and I wanted to expand my knowlege on functions that use pointers and references.
+ - The user is prompted to enter a number of matricies and then the length and width of each matrix
+ - The user is then told to enter values for each index in the matrix
+ - Each Matrix is printed and then the sum of all Matricies is also printed
+ - I really enjoyed this project because not only did I learn a lot but I feel like there is some real life applications for this
+ - Something I might consider adding in the future is a function to compare the similarites of the matrix's with a dot plot